 - Indicate the date the article is “last updated”.
 This plugin could help you do that if you use WordPress.

 7. Make Sure Your Site Is Indexed On Google

 If you are going to stand any chance of being a “friend” to Google AdSense, don’t you think you should have “a close bond” with the Search Engine?

-Many at times, some publishers’ sites have issues with indexing for various reasons.
+Many times, some publishers’ sites have issues with indexing for various reasons.
 It is always advisable to fix these issues before applying for AdSense.

 8. If Rejected… Publish More Content

 If Google AdSense rejects your site, the first thing to do is revisit this checklist for approval.
 Make necessary corrections if need be.

 However, if you have successfully followed the checklist, understand that Google’s stated reason for rejecting you may sound vague.